-Package from pricing is based on double occupancy (2 people sharing a room) for purchase by 31 December 2018; $60 supplement applies each way for travel on Friday through Sunday.
+Package from pricing is based on double occupancy (2 people sharing a room) for low season stays for travel Sundays through Wednesdays. $50 air supplement applies each way for travel on Friday through Sunday.
 Ask an Aspire consultant for pricing for other travel dates.
 Add-on fares are available from other cities.
 Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
 All prices reflect a discount for purchases made by check/wire; please see terms and conditions for credit card payments.
 Cancellation penalties and other restrictions apply.